zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (array of strings or string, required): A path specifying the leaf to assign.
+* `path` (string or array of strings, required): A path specifying the leaf to assign.
 * `val` (any, required): The primitive value, object, or array to assign.

 **Return value**